|Curriculum development partners

 One of the most fundamental—yet arguably artificial—divides in higher education has been between ‘theory’ and ‘practice’.
 Teaching and learning at IIHS is designed to specifically depart from this separation.
 Pedagogically, this relationship is captured best in the Practica, a site-based, real-world, interdisciplinary space for applied learning that is a key part of all learning at IIHS.

 Practica may be place-based or thematic, but they always engage with real-life scenarios of differing complexities and textures.
 They draw on actual cases and working problems that are situated in the city.
 Working individually as well as in teams, the Practica enables learners to integrate theory with practice as well as to deploy the skills and concepts learned in the classroom to imagine and develop appropriate, innovative and sustainable solutions for the Indian context.
 They also allow participants to interact with critical stakeholders in the city—like government oﬃcials, entrepreneurs, civil society organisations, activists and citizens.
-The Practica works both as a discrete taught course as well as in conjunction with other forms of experiential learning at IIHS such as work in live projects, internships, immersion visits and Master Classes.
+The Practica works both as a discrete taught course as well as in conjunction with other forms of experiential learning at IIHS such as work in live projects, internships, immersion visits and Masterclasses.

 5. Case-based Learning

 Case-based learning is a method of teaching and learning that is used across disciplines because it allows practice-based, applied and experiential learning to enter the classroom.
 Cases have a long and diverse history in pedagogy across disciplines.
-Through business and management cases are now perhaps the best known, cases have been and are used in a wide spectrum of domains like medicine, law, architecture, public policy, planning, and STEM education.
+Though business and management cases are now perhaps the best known, cases have been and are used in a wide spectrum of domains like medicine, law, architecture, public policy, planning, and STEM education.
 Thus far, case-based learning has remained, for the most part, within specific disciplinary paradigms.
 The challenge facing institutions such as IIHS, committed to interdisciplinary and inter-sectoral work, is to imagine a case form that breaks this tradition.

 IIHS cases represent experiments in different forms of creating interdisciplinary and inter-sectoral cases, as well as a diversity of pedagogical environments to learn and teach with.
 One of the core aims of case development at IIHS has been to fill the gap of teaching and learning materials that are rooted in Indian realities rather than being curricula imported from the West, itself often out of date.